 We’ve all been hit hard by this pandemic in both our personal and professional lives.
 Some governments chose to lockdown their communities, which has been a difficult experience for us, our families, and our organizations.
-Adjusting to our digital “home offices” was the only option to continue working, and despite many challenges we’ve started to see several advantages: no commutes, determining our own pace, and shorter, more efficient remote meetings.
+Adjusting to our digital “home offices” was the only option to continue working in this new learning era, and despite many challenges we’ve started to see several advantages: no commutes, determining our own pace, and shorter, more efficient remote meetings.

 Early lessons from these turbulent times indicate that: